swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

   do {
     try f()
   } catch {
-    throw GenericError(message: "E1: \(error)")
+    throw SimpleError(message: "E1: \(error)")
   }

   do {
     try g()
   } catch {
-    throw GenericError(message: "E2: \(error)")
+    throw SimpleError(message: "E2: \(error)")
   }
 }
 ```

-This function will only throw when `f` or `g` throw, and in both cases will translate the errors into `GenericError`.
+This function will only throw when `f` or `g` throw, and in both cases will translate the errors into `SimpleError`.
 With this proposal, there are two options for specifying the error-handling behavior of `translateErrors`, neither of which is precise:

 * `rethrows` correctly communicates that this function throws only when the arguments for `f` or `g` do, but the thrown error type is treated as `any Error`.
-* `throws(GenericError)` correctly communicates that this function throws errors of type `GenericError`, but not that it throws when the argument for `f` or `g` do.
+* `throws(SimpleError)` correctly communicates that this function throws errors of type `SimpleError`, but not that it throws when the argument for `f` or `g` do.

-One way to address this would be to allow `rethrows` to specify the thrown error type, e.g., `rethrows(GenericError)`, which captures both of the aspects of how this function behavies---when it throws, and what specific error type it `throws`.
+One way to address this would be to allow `rethrows` to specify the thrown error type, e.g., `rethrows(SimpleError)`, which captures both of the aspects of how this function behavies---when it throws, and what specific error type it `throws`.

 With typed `rethrows`, a bare `rethrows` could be treated as syntactic sugar for `rethrows(any Error)`, similarly to how `throws` is syntactic sugar for `throws(any Error)`.
 This extension is source-compatible and allows one to express more specific error types with throwing behavior.